JAPANESE WORDS AND PHRASES

 Go-chiso-sama-deshita — Literally, "it was a feast," said in thanks at the end of a meal to both thank the cook and express gratitude generally for the food provided.

-Hakama — Long pleated trousers worn as part of a dressy outfit by both men and women, over one kimono and usually under an outer robe.
+Hakama — Long and wide pleated trousers worn as part of a dressy outfit by both men and women, over one kimono and usually under an outer robe.
 In Court or very formal clothing, the legs extended well beyond the wearer’s feet and required a special way of walking, rather like dancing.

-Hijiki — Popular sea vegetable.
+Hijiki — A popular sea vegetable.

-Hinin - Non-person, either outcast for criminal behavior or part of an hereditary underclass that performed certain jobs, or people who worked in the entertainment industry, even if not born to it.
+Hinin — Non-person, either outcast for criminal behavior or part of a hereditary underclass that performed certain jobs, or people who worked in the entertainment industry, even if not born to it.
 They could not mix with mainstream society and had limited rights.

 Ika — Small squid, or calamari, eaten by humans (among others.)